AI Capex Flow MapHyperscaler → Supplier Attribution

 Capex Flow Map

 Two-stage Sankey of AI-attributable hyperscaler capex routed through infrastructure layers to specific suppliers.
-Layer mix uses an industry-research baseline; supplier shares within each layer reflect disclosed customer concentration.
-Every number on this page is a modeled estimate — see Methodology for the math and assumptions.
+The sensitivity panel below lets you stress-test the layer-mix assumption live, useful when an analyst pushes back on the default baseline.
+Every number is a modeled estimate: see Methodology for the math and assumptions.

 Hyperscaler → Layer → Supplier